 1. Adapts with you

 As your business needs change, it's inevitable that the features you were using are no longer hitting the mark.
 When you have sourced custom ERP, you know that any support you need in the future is specifically tailored to your needs as an individual business rather than the needs of a vast range of users.
 If you buy ERP software, you have less flexibility and tuning capabilities.

 It's one thing for an application to choose which role has access to which functions, but in reality, this is probably something you'll want to do yourself.
 With custom-built software, you can choose for every role within the company, such as what a business developer has access to, which screens a sales rep can see, and how much information a HR manager can view from employees' records.

 Choosing an ERP

-Need a professional advice on how to make ERP software for streamlining your business operations?
-Anadea has deep expertise in custom ERP development.
+If you need a professional advice on how to make ERP software for streamlining your business operations, Anadea has deep expertise in developing such systems.
 Let us guide your through the process, from initial requirements analysis and cost estimation to implementation and maintenance.
 Contact us today to discuss your project!